 Each battery lasts approximately 20-30 minutes, depending on the payload, temperature and type of aircraft.
 Swapping out a battery only takes a minute and we always bring multiple batteries to each shoot.
 If required, we can also recharge batteries during a shoot, as long as there is an outlet nearby.

 Yes, we were first licensed with the FAA's 333 exemption for commercial pilots and have since been licensed as Part 107 operators of unmanned aircraft.

 Yes, we are insured by the leader in the industry who specializes in covering drones for general liability and hull damage.
 If you decide to book us, we will be happy to provide you with our certificate of insurance, adding your company as additionally insured.

 What are the current FAA restrictions?

 1. Our pilots must maintain a visual line of sight with the drone at all times.

 2. Flying must be done during daylight hours, with the only exception being 30 mins before sunrise and 30 minutes after sunset.

 3. Maximum altitude is 400 feet above the ground or a structure.
 For example, if we are filming a 150 ft building, we could fly 550 ft high directly above the building.

-4. We cannot fly over the heads of people who are not directly participating in the operation.
+4. We cannot fly over the heads of people who are not directly participating in the operation without first obtaining an FAA waiver.
 Flying directly over people requires an FAA waiver even if the people are directly involved in the event.
-Web-tactics can apply for a waiver, but those waivers may take up to 90 days, so we ask for as much prior notice for the event as possible, although we can capture similar shots by staying on the outskirts of the event as well.
+Web-tactics can apply for a waiver, but those waivers may take up some time to get approved by the FAA, so we ask for as much prior notice for the event as possible, although we can capture similar shots by staying on the outskirts of the event as well.